- Prospective Student Home

 Step 9: Accept or decline your awards.
-Your Stafford Loan eligibility amount will be viewable after you complete the FAFSA.
+Your Federal Direct Loan eligibility amount will be viewable after you complete the FAFSA.
 Your Graduate PLUS Loan eligibility amount will be viewable about one week after you complete and submit the application.

 Step 11: You must complete online entrance counseling for Graduate PLUS loans.
 The link to the entrance counseling can be found on the NIU Student Financial Aid Office web page.
 Additionally, you must complete an MPN for Graduate PLUS Loans.

 Step 12: Your awards will be applied to your account.
 You will receive any excess aid in the form of a reimbursement during the first several weeks of classes.
 You will receive a refund check in the mail unless you have set up direct deposit.